 Description

-BBQ Tempeh couldn’t be easier.
+This Easy BBQ Tempeh Recipe couldn’t be simpler.
 The flavor is best when combined with homemade BBQ sauce, but the bottled kind will work just as well.
 This is the easiest way I’ve ever prepared tempeh before, and it packs a lot of flavor with very little effort.
 Talk about high ROI!
 Gluten-free options are available for all ingredients – check the labels when you’re grocery shopping.

 Ingredients